 Grew from 9 to 10 nodes to maintain CPU utilization at 60%.

-You can view autoscaling system event logs on the Bigtable cluster overview page in the Cloud Console.
+You can view autoscaling system event logs on the Bigtable cluster overview page in the Google Cloud console.
 You can also view them using Logs Explorer:

 Navigate to the Logs Explorer: